RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation: Related Works

-Several studies have demonstrated the utility of visual learning for extracting urban features, such as Murdoch and Al-Habashna~\cite{murdoch_residential_2024}, who used CNNs to classify residential building types from street-view imagery.
-However, the limited availability of street-view data in low-resource settings restricts its global applicability~\cite{fry_assessing_2020}.
-Satellite-based approaches offer broader coverage: Yu et al.~\cite{yu_building_2019} proposed a city-scale BIM framework using EO imagery, and Hoffman et al.~\cite{hoffmann_model_2019} improved classification by fusing aerial and street-level views.
-DL has also been applied to building instance recognition~\cite{kang_building_2018} and building usage prediction using multimodal inputs~\cite{ramalingam_building_2025, luddecke_image_2022}, emphasizing the benefit of integrating semantic and visual cues.
-Yet, these efforts largely omit roofing material classification, a key factor in hazard vulnerability modeling.
-In contrast, our approach leverages EO imagery alongside OpenStreetMap (OSM) metadata~\cite{openstreetmap_openstreetmap_nodate} to classify roof materials—filling a critical gap, particularly in areas where ground-truth or street-view data is unavailable~\cite{fry_assessing_2020}.
+Several studies have demonstrated the utility of visual learning for extracting urban features. \citet{murdoch_residential_2024-1} used CNNs to classify residential building types from street-view imagery, although the limited availability of street-view data in low-resource settings restricts global applicability~\citep{fry_assessing_2020}.
+Satellite-based approaches offer broader coverage: \citet{yuBuildingInformationModeling2019} proposed a city-scale BIM framework using EO imagery, and \citet{hoffmannModelFusionBuilding2019} improved classification by fusing aerial and street-level views.
+DL has also been applied to building instance recognition~\citep{kang_building_2018} and building usage prediction using multimodal inputs~\citep{ramalingam_building_2025, luddeckeImageSegmentationUsing2022}, emphasizing the benefit of integrating semantic and visual cues. \citet{moughnieh_efficient_2025} and \citet{liuGroundingDINOMarrying2024} both proposed transformer-based detection frameworks that are broadly transferable to EO imagery classification tasks.

-From a hazard modeling perspective, tools like the OpenQuake Map Viewer developed by the Global Earthquake Model (GEM) Foundation integrate multiresolution models and high-performance computing for simulating structural vulnerability \cite{openstreetmap_openstreetmap_nodate}.
-While such tools emphasize regional-scale hazard impacts, our work complements them by providing fine-grained roof material classifications to support more detailed exposure modeling.
-Work by \cite{kruitwagen_global_2021} presents a global inventory of photovoltaic solar facilities to estimate installed generating capacity, assess proximity to vulnerable areas, and analyze historic land-cover patterns.
-However, while this dataset is global in scope, its focus is on solar PV infrastructure rather than roof materials.

-Recent efforts in disaster response have shifted toward anticipatory modeling.
-Traditional methods rely on paired pre- and post-event imagery for post-disaster assessment \cite{chen_interpretability_2022,zheng_building_2021}, limiting their use in proactive planning.
-The PREDISM framework \cite{anand_predism_2021} advances this by forecasting damage susceptibility using only pre-hazard satellite imagery paired with hazard-severity and community metadata.
-However, these approaches often rely on low-resolution satellite data to understand the structural details that can be critical to accurately predict potential damage~\cite{gupta_xbd_2019}.
-Our work builds on this foundation by integrating xBD~\cite{gupta_xbd_2019} data into RoofNet to better facilitate transfer learning for these disaster scenarios.

-Remote Contrastive Language-Image Pretraining (RemoteCLIP)~\cite{liu_remoteclip_2024} introduces a VLM specifically designed for the remote sensing domain, overcoming limitations of traditional vision language approaches by aligning visual and textual semantics to enable zero-shot classification and retrieval.
-Its domain-specific architecture makes it a strong candidate for fine-tuning on tasks such as roof material classification within RoofNet.